brunosan/brunosan.eu/_posts/blog/2013-01-17-upgrading-world-data-bank.md

 This is also related with speed.
 Minimize the *clicks-to-target*.
-The distance from the front page to  any piece of information should less than say three clicks, or two.
+The distance from the front page to  any piece of information should less than, say, three clicks, or two.
 Same for the most common cases like i.e. showing the world´s GDP compared to x and y country.

 ###Low friction for basic users###